anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The key element of BRSKI-AE is that the authorization of a certification request MUST be performed based on an authenticated self-contained object.
-The certification request is bound in a self-contained way to a proof of origin based on the IDevID.
+The certification request is bound in a self-contained way to a proof of origin based on the IDevID credentials.
 Consequently, the certification request may be transferred using any mechanism or protocol.
 Authentication and authorization of the certification request can be done by the domain registrar and/or by backend domain components.